buddydev/bp-force-profile-photo/readme.txt

 == Installation ==

+1. Visit Dashboard->Plugins->add New
+2. Search for BP Force Profile Photo
+3. Install this plugin
+4. Click Activate

+= Or =
 1. Download the zip file and extract
-1. Upload `bp-force-profile-photo` directory to the `/wp-content/plugins/` directory
+2. Upload `bp-force-profile-photo` directory to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Enjoy

 == Frequently Asked Questions ==

 = Does This plugin works without BuddyPress =
 No, It needs you to have BuddyPress Installed and activated

 == Changelog ==

 = 1.0.7 =
 * record the changes for proper user id even when admin uploads other user's avatar